HarryZ10/generative-grammar/resume.txt

 Containerized ;
 Provisioned ;
 Decoupled ;
+Reimaged ;
+Assisted ;
+Reorganized ;
+Queried ;
+Created ;
+Enhancing ;
 }

 {
 <result>
+50% of the academic workstations ;
+graphic settings for Smart devices ;
+the process of retiring workstations ;
+the central filing system ;
+vital CRM analytics exported into reports ;
+social media graphics for monthly marketing campaigns ;
+the office's operations manual ;
 a seamless user onboarding process ;
 a robust cybersecurity framework ;
 a dynamic content delivery network ;